 Lathyrus odoratus, commonly known as Sweet Pea, is a bushy or climbing annual that features highly fragrant flowers ("odoratus" meaning fragrant) on winged stems clad with medium to dark green leaflets in pairs.

 Sweet Pea is known as the Queen of the Annuals.
 It grows and flowers best during cool weather.
 It adds a touch of elegance and, depending on the variety, fragrance to any garden bed or container.
 Heirloom varieties tend to be the most fragrant, while modern types have a wider variety of plant sizes.
 Sweet Pea is a great cut flower for arranging and bringing the scents of summer indoors.
 There is nothing more enticing than a vase full of fragrant Sweet Pea blossoms.
-It need support to grow, but the tendrils are strong so that Sweet Peas will cling to many objects such as fences, thin poles, netting, and wire.
+It needs support to grow, but the tendrils are strong so that Sweet Peas will cling to many objects such as fences, thin poles, netting, and wire.

 Sweet Peas are best sown in a full to part sun location directly in the ground on well-drained, compost amended soil in spring.
 Plant climbing Sweet Peas along a fence, trellis, or wire.
 Bush varieties can be planted in containers.